Miquelsn/bambulab-spoolman/README.md

 # bambulab-spoolman
-Pyhton rprogram to connect a bambulab printer with spoolman
+Pyhton program to connect a bambulab printer with spoolman